stkbailey/stkbailey.github.io/resume.markdown

 - Oversaw $119,000 Americorps grant and managed relationships with key parties.
 Awarded an additional $66,000 in my 2nd year, a 55% increase over first year.
 - Designed year-long orientation program to support more than 80 incoming teachers with the transition to Alabama, including creating 10 online training presentations, 4 annual recruitment campaigns, and week-long orientation program.
 - Organized logistics of two week-long conferences for more than 90 attendees and more than 10 other large professional development events.

+### Teaching and Talking
+#### "Identifying Popular Pythonistas with NetworkX"
+One-hour talk given at PyNash monthly gathering (11/16/17) and at Nashville Software School (11/30/17).
+Resources and slides available on [Github](https://github.com/stkbailey/nashnetx/presentations).

 #### Conexion Americas & Nashville Adult Literacy Council
 *Teacher, Adult English Learner Class (2016 - 2017)*